Better Jobs Ontario

 Employment Needs Assessment

 Individuals interested in skills training must meet with staff at an assessment centre and complete a thorough employment needs assessment.
-For consideration under the Second Career program, individuals must also be assessed on the Second Career eligibility requirements listed below.
+For consideration under the Better Jobs Ontario program, individuals must also be assessed on the Better Jobs Ontario eligibility requirements listed below.

-For the purposes of Second Career, “laid-off” individuals also includes:
+For the purposes of Better Jobs Ontario, “laid-off” individuals also includes:

 - Those individuals whose employment contract has ended.